Investors in SINA Corp have been on a roller coaster ride for quite some time. For the last 8 months, that’s been including me.

-Network effect moats exist when the value of product or service increases for its users as more people use it.
+Network effect moats exist when the value of a product or service increases for its users as more people use it.
 At times, the superior value received by users is in the form of a reduced economic impact, i.e., lower costs.
-We already established that this is the case of Weibo.
+We already established that this is the case with Weibo.

 However, as an investor in future cash flows, determining whether people are still likely to continue using Weibo’s (and SINA portals’) properties is the most important variable to consider, since networks effects are arguably the deepest moat of early-mover social networks.

 As seen below, the intense negative sentiment surrounding Weibo’s stalling revenue growth rate has yet to show any real erosion in the network’s ability to grow its user base each and every quarter.